| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday March 28, 2011

 for fertilizer, animal feed, and equipment are up for family farmers and

+ranchers across the country.
 According to the Secretary out of every dollar a consumer spends on food, less than 16 cents goes to a farm or agricultural business.
 So while many farmers have weathered the recession and are earning strong incomes, not all farm families are doing as well as they might.
 Small and mid-sized operations in particular continue to struggle.
 Thankfully, U.S. farmers are the most productive in the world.
 They have embraced science and new farming technologies to produce about twice as much per acre as they did 50 years ago.
 This record productivity has helped keep food affordable for American families.
 The average American household spends between six and seven percent of its income on food, while residents of nearly every other country in the world pay substantially more.
 Click here to listen to the audio commentary Secretary Vilsack offers in this discussion. | |

-Japan Recovery Moving Forward ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The U.S.
+| Japan Recovery Moving Forward ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The U.S.

 Grains Council reports the Japanese agriculture industry has been making